iTwin/appui/docs/changehistory/NextVersion.md

 - Added `ConditionalBooleanValue` and `ConditionalStringValue` class re-exports from `@itwin/appui-abstract` package. [#1031](https://github.com/iTwin/appui/pull/1031)

 - Added `StandardContentLayouts`, `ContentLayoutProps`, `LayoutFragmentProps`, `LayoutHorizontalSplitProps`, `LayoutSplitPropsBase`, and `LayoutVerticalSplitProps` interfaces from `@itwin/appui-abstract` package. [#1033]
+- Added `UiFramework.onIModelConnectionChanged` event to get notified whenever the iModel targeted by `UiFramework.getIModelConnection()` changes.
+This is a replacement for listening to the deprecated `SessionStateActionId.SetIModelConnection`.

 ### Changes